discretize/discretize-guides/builds/mesmer/power-virtuoso/index.md

 Golem rotations out of the raid builds are generally suboptimal in fractals due to <Effect name="Exposed"/> and phases being much shorter compared to raids.
 The raid rotations are optimized for sustained DPS while in fractals a player needs the ability to adapt a rotation to the amount of time a group needs to finish a phase.

-It's important to note that phantasms do not benefit from most modifiers, unless it is stated to be the case.
+It's important to note that phantasms do not benefit from most modifiers unless it is stated to be the case.

 They do however benefit from <Effect name="Exposed"/>.
 </Card>